 As I continued the drive and got closer to our destination, the beginnings of Great Sand Dunes National Park came out of nowhere and revealed itself gloriously against the rainy backdrop.

-After setting camp just down the road from the sand dunes, the three of us got a good nights rest and readied for the next day of sandboarding for the first time ever.
+After setting camp just down the road from the Denver sand dunes, the three of us got a good nights rest and readied for the next day of sandboarding in Colorado for the first time ever.

 Drinking a cup of green tea the following morning while watching the sunrise, we picked up our sandboard rentals and made our way to the visitor center where we began to hike the sandy slopes.
 I found it much easier to navigate the very peak of the slopes without shoes as it was so sandy.

 From here, we continued to the peak of ‘High Dune‘ which sat approximately 8,874 feet above sea level.

 After a few hours of hiking and getting a fair bit blasted by the sands that were carried by the storm winds, we began to strap on our sandboards for the descent down.
 On the steeper runs, I de-attached Kai from his leash where he could run behind me as I shredded down the slopes but there were a few runs where I could actually keep him attached next to me as he was able to keep up very easily.

 It was very obvious that he was enjoying his time roaming around as he could easily hike to the peak of the slope and sprint down to the bottom where I awaited to hold him!

 At the very end of the day, after climbing and shredding about 10 Denver sand dunes, we made our way back to camp and decided to relax a little as the rain started to come in.
 Throwing some hamburger meat on the grill, jamming out to some music, and filling our bellies, we called it a night in preparation for the final day of our expedition.